 And how do you actually decide which one is more suitable for you?

-Motley Fool Vs Seeking Alpha: History
+Motley Fool Vs Seeking Alpha: Company Background

 Founded in 2004, Seeking Alpha is a crowd-sourced content service for financial markets, with thousands of contributors publishing investing ideas every month.